kosiakMD/apollo-enchanted-cache-inmemory/README.md

   // with deep merging all nested objects as updateType='deepMerge';
   // data taken from
   // SomeQueryName2.SomeQueryName2.SomeQueryResponseField2.SomeQueryResultField2
-  // is identical with SomeQueryResponseField.SomeQueryResultField
+  // is identical with SomeQueryName.SomeQueryResponseField.SomeQueryResultField
   // * - example for fields as variables used in a query {
     name: SomeQueryName2,